Midnight Sun (Zara Larsson song)

 "Midnight Sun" is a song by Swedish singer and songwriter Zara Larsson from her fifth studio album of the same name (2025).
 It was released as the album's second single on 13 June 2025 through Sommer House and Epic Records.
-Described as an electro-pop track, the song was written by Helena Gao, MNEK and Larsson.
-"Midnight Sun" reached top 10 on her native country and number 14 on Billboard's Hot Dance/Pop Songs chart.
+Described as a drum and bass, electropop, Eurodance, hyperpop, and Jersey club track, the song was written by Helena Gao, MNEK and Larsson.
+The song peaked at number four in Sweden, becoming her twentieth top ten entry in her home country.
+Elsewhere, it also reached the top 10 in Canada and the United Kingdom, the top 20 in Ireland, New Zealand, the Netherlands, and the United States, and the top 40 in Australia and Norway and on the Billboard Global 200.

 At the 68th Annual Grammy Awards, the song was nominated for Best Dance Pop Recording, becoming Larsson's first Grammy nomination.
-A remix version of the song featuring American singer Muni Long was released on 14 November 2025.
+A remix version of the song with American singer Muni Long was released on 14 November 2025, while a remix featuring British musician PinkPantheress was released on 1 May 2026 as part of the Midnight Sun: Girls Trip remix album.

 Background

 Larsson described the concept behind the album as inspired by her Swedish roots, particularly the feeling of a summer that never ends.
 She stated, "I really am proud of my Swedish pop heritage, so I wanted to write about a Swedish summer where the sun never goes down.
 I wanted the whole album to feel like it's a summer night and it never ends.
 And it doesn't matter if it's December: the summer night will be there for you.
 It's waiting for you, it will come back for you, and you will come back for it".
+The song was recorded at Muzo Studios.

 Composition

-"Midnight Sun" blends elements of house, trance, and EDM, characterized by energetic breakbeats, atmospheric synths, and expansive pop production.
-Stereoboard described the song as a "sunny electro-pop track".
-Rolling Stone described the song as "teetering between ebullient and delirious", highlighting its dynamic instrumentation and Larsson's vibrant vocal performance.
+"Midnight Sun" blends elements of drum and bass, house, trance, and EDM, characterized by energetic breakbeats, atmospheric synths, and expansive pop production.
+Critics have described it as a drum-and-bass, electro-pop, hyperpop, Eurodance, and Jersey club song.
+Rolling Stone depicted it as "teetering between ebullient and delirious", highlighting its dynamic instrumentation and Larsson's vibrant vocal performance.
+The song itself is in the key of E and uses the mixolydian mode.